Searching for Franklin

 As time passed, the question changed to: What happened to the ships and its crews?
 Search expeditions and interest continued for the rest of the 19th century and throughout the decades that follow.

 The search for Franklin inspired many people outside of Britain and Canada.
 Charles Francis Hall was an American journalist who was fascinated with the Franklin story.
 He believed that survivors from the expedition would be found living among the Inuit.

 From 1860-1871 Hall traveled throughout the region, interviewed Inuit and collected testimony about European visitors.
 These accounts were collected with the help of two Inuit translators and guides who became Hall’s friends; Taqulittuq and Ipiivik.
 The two were also known as Hannah and Joseph.

-An Inuk from the region named Inukpujijuq provided a significant piece of information.
+Inukpujijuq, an Inuk from the region provided a significant piece of information.
 He talked about visiting the ship as a child and identified its location south of King William Island.
 Hall’s reports and interviews served as valuable documents throughout the years.
 They were used to help other searches including Parks Canada’s.
 In 2014, the wreck of HMS Erebus was found in the region previously identified by Inukpujijuq.

 Frederick Schwatka’s extensive journey

 Frederick Schwatka was another American explorer committed to finding answers about the fate of Franklin’s men.
 Between 1879 and 1880, Schwatka and a small group of companions, including Inuit, journeyed 5,232 kilometres by sled, the longest on record at the time.